 Castelo de Aljezur, 8670-156 Aljezur, Portugal. | 37° 18' 58.3" N | 08° 48' 17.2" W

-Right on the riverside, you'll find the indoor Municipal market where each morning fresh fish, meat and vegetables are available.
-Close by also is the town's tourist information.
-The central hub of the new town is the Largo Promeiro de Maio square where in one corner is the 18th century church, Igreja Matriz de Nossa Senhora da Alva.
-Around the perimeter, you'll find a nice selection of shops and cafes.
+On the riverside, you'll find the indoor Municipal market selling fresh fish, meat and vegetables each morning.
+Close by is the town's tourist information centre.
+The beating heart of the new town is the Largo Promeiro de Maio square.
+In one corner is the 18th century church, Igreja Matriz de Nossa Senhora da Alva.
+Around the perimeter, you'll find a fine selection of shops and cafés.

 | Igreja Matriz de Nossa Senhora da Alva

 Aljezur is on the edge of the Parque Natural do Sudoeste Alentejano e Costa Vicentina national park.
 The park runs over 60 miles along the coast from as far north as Sines in the Alentejo south before rounding the Cape of Saint Vincent on the farthest South West of Portugal and past Sagres in the Algarve.
 The park contains some of the most beautiful unspoilt coastal landscapes in Europe.
 It is home to various unique species of animal and plant life.
-It is frequently visited by many zoologists and botanists from all parts of the world.
-The park receives far fewer tourists than other parts of the Algarve but attracts hikers, walkers, cyclists, bird watchers and other nature lovers.
+Many zoologists and botanists frequently visit it from all parts of the world.
+The park receives far fewer tourists than other parts of the Algarve but attracts hikers, walkers, cyclists, birdwatchers and other nature lovers.

-The coastline around Aljezur is a treasure trove of rich marine life, numerous species of local and migrating birds and a beautiful mix of virgin beaches and peaceful river valleys.
+The coastline around Aljezur is a treasure trove of rich marine life, many species of local and migrating birds, and a beautiful mix of virgin beaches and peaceful river valleys.

-Eight kilometres (6 miles) southwest of Aljezur is the fishing village of Arrifana and the beach that shares its name.
-500 metres of pale gold sands are backed by tall cliffs and the road down is steep.
+Eight kilometres (6 mi) southwest of Aljezur is the fishing village of Arrifana and the beach that shares its name.
+500 metres of pale gold sands are backed by tall cliffs with steep access roads.
 On these cliffs are the remains of a 12th-century Muslim fortress or "Ribat" that was home to Abu Alcacime Ben Alhocerne Ibn Caci, the independent prince of the first kingdom of the Algarve.
-Nearby there is also the remains of a 17th-century Christian fort.
-The pinnacle of rock that can be seen jutting out of the sea is the Pedra da Agulha islet.
+Nearby there are also the remains of a 17th-century Christian fort.
+The pinnacle of rock jutting out of the sea is the Pedra da Agulha islet.

-At the bottom of the village wooden boardwalks guide you onto the beach.
-Popular with surfers and sun-worshippers alike, during the summer months, it is patrolled by lifeguards.
-There are toilets and showers close to the car park and in the village Arrifana there are several good restaurants and bars.
+At the bottom of the village, wooden boardwalks guide you onto the beach.
+Popular with surfers and sun-worshippers alike, during the summer months, the beach is patrolled by lifeguards.
+There are toilets and showers close to the car park and in the village of Arrifana there are several good restaurants and bars.

 37º 17' 39.9" N | 08º 51' 57.8" W